ianstormtaylor/slate/docs/reference/models/inline.md

 ### `isVoid`
 `Boolean`

-Whether the node is a "void" node, meaning that it has no child content (eg. images, videos, etc.).
+Whether the node is a "void" node, meaning that it has no child content (eg. emoji, icons, etc.).
 Defaults to `false`.

 Note that even though a node may be "void", it will still contain a single, empty [`Text`](./text.md) node for consistency across other operations.
 However, when rendered by Slate that single [`Text`](./text.md) node will not be visible.